jspinoza3/2azerons/README.txt

 also online at
 https://docs.google.com/drawings/d/1PFI0aIbMsL4FF6Snv8nXBqh_3spjvcGP_ZaFcOm-rbU/
 - How-to overview:
 - --- azeron-profiles.json contains profiles that you will need to load onto your Azerons.
-You will then run cursor.ahk and 2azerons.ahk to activate software remappings which will enable longpress and chording abilities
+You will then run 2azerons.ahk to activate software remappings which will enable longpress and chording abilities as well as let you control the mouse cursor with the joystick.
 - How-to: detailed steps:
 - --- Part A: initial installation and setup (where you install some things on your computer and load some things on to your Azeron)
 - --- --- You only have to do this part once assuming you are ok with leaving the azeron profiles loaded on to your Azerons
 - --- --- 1.
 Make sure AHK is installed on your computer.
 The latest version can be found at https://www.autohotkey.com/
 - --- --- 2. get the 2azerons source code (the entire folder containing this readme) on to your computer.
-In the steps that follow you will need to work directly with some of the files inside this folder
+In the steps that follow you will need to work directly with two of the files (2azerons.ahk and azeron-profiles.json) inside this folder
 - --- --- 3. plug in your left (i.e. right-handed) Azeron
 - --- --- 4. make sure your right (i.e. left-handed) Azeron is unplugged
 - --- --- 5. launch Azeron software